TheClashFruit/e2e-protocol/README.md

 ### Installation

 Install it using `pnpm i e2e-protocol`.
+(Will be published to npm as soon as I feel like v1 is complete.)

 ### Basic Server